Oxford University Men's Basketball: The 1970s

-Oxford University missed out on a third A.B.B.A. national title in 1970, losing 67-73 in the championship final against the Liverpool and Bootle Police who were led by legendary player-coach Jimmy Rogers.
+In 1970, Oxford University missed out on a third A.B.B.A. national title, losing 67–73 in the championship final against the Liverpool and Bootle Police, led by legendary player-coach Jimmy Rogers.
 The following season (1970–71), Oxford suffered a shock early exit from the A.B.B.A.
-National Championship when they lost 65-67 to Manchester University.
+National Championship when they lost 65–67 to Manchester University.

-In 1971-72, the arrival of 1970 NBA draft pick, Heyward Dotson, would change Oxford's fortunes.
+In 1971–72, the arrival of 1970 NBA draft pick Heyward Dotson would change Oxford's fortunes.
 Dotson led the Blues to the 1971 B.U.S.F.
-National Championship, while also guiding a combined Oxford and Cambridge side, nicknamed "Oxbridge", to the final of the 1972 A.B.B.A.
+National Championship, and a combined Oxford and Cambridge side, nicknamed "Oxbridge," to the final of the 1972 A.B.B.A.
 National Championship.

-The 1972-73 side maintained its dominance in British university basketball in 1972-73 with a fifth B.U.S.F.
+In 1972–73, the Blues maintained their dominance in British university basketball with a fifth B.U.S.F.
 National Championship.

 The 1990s

 With its large contingent of Americans, the Dark Blues continued to dominate British university basketball throughout the 1990s.
-In 1989-90, Oxford were runners-up to Loughborough in the B.U.S.F.
-National Championship and followed this with back-to-back B.U.S.F.
+In 1989–90, the Blues were runners-up to Loughborough in the B.U.S.F.
+National Championship.
+Under captain Rich Kortum, a former Duke University walk-on, they followed this with back-to-back B.U.S.F.
 National Championships in 1990-91 and 1991–92, defeating Northern Ireland in both finals.

-In 1992 Oxford also captured the B.S.S.F.
-(British Students Sports Federation) national title over heavily favored defending champions Doncaster, 102-69, on the latter's home court.
+In 1992, Oxford also captured the B.S.S.F.
+(British Students Sports Federation) national title over heavily favoured defending champions Doncaster, 102–69, on the latter's home court.
+The Dark Blues' Duncan Ruckledge, a former England Under-19 star, was named tournament MVP.

-In 1992-93 Oxford successfully defended its B.S.S.F national crown against arch-rival Cambridge.
+In 1992–93, Oxford successfully defended its B.S.S.F national crown against arch-rival Cambridge.
 That year, Jodi Evans made international headlines as the first woman to represent Oxford University Men's Basketball team in the annual Varsity Match against Cambridge.
-Evans played 16 minutes and scored 4 points in the 86-64 loss.
+Evans played 16 minutes and scored 4 points in the 86–64 loss.
 Evans, a member of the Canadian Women's National Team, had previously been ruled ineligible to play in any B.S.S.F. men's league or tournament games in a controversial decision by the sport's governing body because she was a woman.

 The Blues won the B.U.S.A.
 National Championship in 1995.

 Oxford's success on the hardwood continued through the late 1990s.
-In 1997-98, the Blues posted a 25-2 season record and a B.U.S.A.
+In 1997–98, the Blues posted a 25–2 season record and a B.U.S.A.
 Final Four appearance.
-A 24-1 season followed in 1998-99, with Oxford capturing the B.U.S.A. national championship with a 73-61 win over Loughborough University.
+Oxford finished the following season in 1998–99 with a 24–1 record, capturing the B.U.S.A. national championship in a 73–61 win over Loughborough University.